Net worth of 'Barbie' star Margot Robbie and how she spends her fortune

 In the kitchen is a Carrara marble sink and a six-seat counter.
 On the second floor is the master bedroom with a private balcony.
 The property also has a boutique wine cellar, spa, patio with a bar and pool bath, and an open-air cabana.

-Robbie paid around USD 2.7 million for the property when she bought it.
-In May 2021, she sold the property for around USD 3.5 million.
+Robbie paid around USD 2.7 million (INR 22 crore approx.) for the property when she bought it.
+In May 2021, she sold the property for around USD 3.5 million (INR 28 crore approx.).

 View this post on Instagram

-In 2018, Robbie paid USD 950,000 to buy a house owned by Milk (2008) director Dustin Lance Black in Hollywood Heights in Los Angeles.
+In 2018, Robbie paid USD 950,000 (INR 7.7 crore approx.) to buy a house owned by Milk (2008) director Dustin Lance Black in Hollywood Heights in Los Angeles.
 Robbie bought the property as an investment and is, therefore, believed to have never lived in it.
 Originally built in the 1950s, the actual size of the two-bedroom and one-bath home is 88 square metres.

 Robbie commissioned a restoration work on the property, following which the walls and the furnishings were given new colours and fittings.
 Right behind the property are two terraces that are built into a hillside and have enough space for seating.
 The uppermost terrace overlooks the house and gives a fantastic view of the neighbourhood.

-Reports suggest that the house was immediately put on rent for USD 5,000 per month after Robbie bought it.
-In December 2020, she put it up for sale for USD 1.2 million.
+Reports suggest that the house was immediately put on rent for USD 5,000 per month (INR 4 lakh approx.) after Robbie bought it.
+In December 2020, she put it up for sale for USD 1.2 million (INR 9.8 crore approx.).

-(Hero image: IMDb; Featured image: Courtesy Warner Bros.
-Pictures/Courtesy Warner Bros.
+Hero image: Courtesy IMDb; Featured image: Courtesy Warner Bros.
+Pictures/Warner Bros.
 Pictures – © 2023 Warner Bros.
-Entertainment Inc. All Rights Reserved./IMDb)
+Entertainment Inc. All Rights Reserved./IMDb

 Frequently Asked Questions (FAQs)